Why is the oracle a high-risk point in the DeFi ecosystem? In-depth analysis of oracle vulnerabilities.

 4. Improve smart contract security

-How does the oracle ensure that the data provided is not tampered with?
+Q: How does the oracle make sure that the supplied data isn't altered?